mdobinda/mdobinda/README.md

 <!-- ### Hey there 👋 -->

-- 🔭 Currently learning how to make empanadas from scratch and playing around with javascript that makes stuff like you're in a terminal.
+- 🔭 Currently learning how to make empanadas from scratch and playing around with javascript that makes stuff look like you're in terminal.
 - 🌱 Avid crepe folder

 ````